 Try Using One Extension Cord

-Here's a tip I've used regularly in the past.
-For all 110-volt power tools in the shop, I use one heavy-duty extension cord.
+Use one heavy-duty extension cord.
 Not one per tool, but one TOTAL.
-This way, I'm forced to switch the cord from tool to tool before the tool can be used.
+This way, you're forced to switch the cord from tool to tool before the tool can be used.
 In this manner, you are always remembering to plug and unplug the power when moving from one tool to another, and you'll be more cognizant of the need to disconnect the power when making bit or blade changes.

 06 of 10